hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ## Implementing the function

-Next up, I'm going to show you our accepted implementation of `count` and go line by line explaining what's going on.
+Next up, let's take a look at our accepted implementation of `count` and go line by line explaining what's going on.
 The code looks like this:

 ```python
 @convert_result